charu-71200/Song-Recommender/README.md

 ## Quantative comparison between the models

-Then I compared the model performance of both popularity and personalized model
+Then I compared the model performance of both popularity_model and personalized_model